Cherol08/Cherol08/README.md

 ### Hi there 😊

 I’m Cherol, The poetic programmer ☺️
-Just a regular Software Engineering.
-Programming languages include Java, python and SQL.
-I'm also comfortably familiar with HTML, CSS and javascript but.
+Just a regular Software Engineer.
+Programming languages include Java, Python and SQL.
+I'm also comfortably familiar with HTML, CSS and JavaScript.
 I'm into photography :camera: and I love writing short stories and poems on my free time :memo:.